Quad Cortex Magic Sound Box Powered by SHARC+ DSPs

 Integrated Heterogenous Cores Architecture

 The Quad Cortex floor modeler features a massive 7" multi-touch display.
 A powerful parametric equalizer (EQ) gives users absolute control with amazing ease at their fingertips.
 Whereas the SHARC+ DSP cores are fully focused on advanced audio processing, the integrated on-chip Arm Cortex-A5 core hosts a Linux® operating system used as the main controller of the product, with the user interface (UI) running on top of it.

 Additionally, an Audio Class 2 compliant device is managed through the device USB interface—again, hosted by the same Arm core.
 This makes the ADSP-SC589 integrated heterogenous cores a perfect complement to the dedicated control and connectivity functions of the Arm core, leaving the computationally intense audio effects processing to the SHARC+ DSP floating-point engines.

 Among many of the high end audio processing features, the Neural DSP Quad Cortex architecture supports capturing, sharing, and downloading a musician's favorite rigs' sounds.
 Equipped with unique biomimetic artificial intelligence (AI) technology, Quad Cortex can learn and replicate the sonic characteristics of any physical amplifier, overdrive, and cabinet with unprecedented accuracy.

 Unlike any other, the Neural DSP sophisticated neural network algorithm perceives sound akin to human perception, making it a fabulous natural-sounding capture solution.
 This process, which is borderline deep learning, is quite computationally intensive.
-All four available SHARC+ DSP cores, largely based on their exceptionally powerful floating-point processing capabilities, are leveraged to make this process
+All four available SHARC+ DSP cores, largely based on their exceptionally powerful floating-point processing capabilities, are leveraged to make this process extremely time efficient.

 Light Compact Unique Design